publiccodeyml/publiccode.yml/_docs/en/schema.md

 ### Key `logo`

-* Type: string (path to file)
+* Type: string (relative path to file or absolute URL)
 * Presence: optional
 * Acceptable formats: SVG, SVGZ, PNG
 * Example: `img/logo.svg`

-This key contains the logo of the software.
+This key contains the path to the logo of the software.
 Logos should be in vector format; raster formats are only allowed as a fallback.
 In this case, they should be transparent PNGs, minimum 1000px of width.